Bojana Novakovic: Screen

-In 2008, she translated, adapted and directed Fake Porno in Melbourne, which was invited to be part of the Powerhouse season in Brisbane in 2009, and also received three Green Room nominations including best production.
-Outside of Ride On, she wrote and directed with Melbourne's Black Lung Theatre for the critically acclaimed production of Sugar at the 2007 Adelaide Fringe festival.
-In 2010, Novakovic received an AFI nomination for International Award for Best Actress for her role in Edge of Darkness.
-She is currently starring in an improvised theatrical production called The Blind Date project for the Sydney Festival.

 From 2013 to 2014, Novakovic starred on the American remake of comedy-drama television series Rake, which was cancelled after one season.
 In 2015, she portrayed Clare Hitchens in The Hallow, a horror film set in Ireland and directed by Corin Hardy.
-She had a recurring role on the fifth season of Shameless.
+She had a recurring role on the fifth season of Shameless in 2014.

+In 2025, Novakovic turned her hand to filmmaking, being screenwriter, director, cinematographer, and co-producer on the feature documentary film The Forbidden Aunt (Zabranjena tetka).
+The story focuses on a real-life aunt of Novakovic, the estranged Aunt Gordana, and reveals abuse, addiction, and generational trauma of women in Serbia.
+Filmed in Serbia and produced through Sense Productions, the film is supported by the Adelaide Film Festival Investment Fund, and is set to screen at the Adelaide Film Festival on 18 October 2026, in its world premiere.